top of page

 Allah has commanded all people to pray to Him and call on Him alone, and He has commanded them all to say: "You (Alone) we worship, and You (Alone) we ask for help ."
 Qur'an 1:5.

-Some visit graves seeking blessings & "more acceptable" dua from Allah, they believe the site has barakah around it due to the occupants proximity to Allah as an awliyya, and while the site may be blessed, going there for ones needs to be fulfilled in this world is an innovation which is a path to hellfire and rejected repentance and it is also making the graves into places of worship and festivities, which are both prohibited and cursed by Rasulullah SAW.
+Some visit graves seeking blessings & "more acceptable" dua from Allah, they believe the site has barakah around it due to the occupants proximity to Allah as an awliyya, and while the site may be blessed, going there for ones needs to be fulfilled in this way is an innovation and making graves a place of worship and festivity and this is haram and cursed by our prophet SAW, visiting a grave for our worldly needs to be fulfilled is not of Islam.

 It was narrated that Abu Hurairah RA said: The Messenger of Allah, peace and blessings of Allah be upon him said: “Do not take your houses as graves and do not take my grave as a place of festivity.
 Send blessings upon me for your greeting will reach me no matter where you are.” - Narrated by Abu Dawud, 2042; classed as Sahih.